LandRegistry-Attic/dm-borrower-frontend/README.md

 included in this project as a git submodule.
 The frontend also uses the [Gov.UK Jinja2](https://github.com/alphagov/govuk_template) template which is downloaded into the /build directory before being copied into the 'live' /application/static/govuk_template folder.
-The build directory in this project is intended as astaging area for the import and compilation of the the government templates from source code (SASS).
+The build directory in this project is intended as a staging area for the import and compilation of the government templates from source code (SASS).
 The build process can be triggered using:-

 ```